NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Using the Facility Tab
 The Facility tab includes settings for your building, stories, shading, and exterior equipment.
-It used to be a tree view, but this did not allow the user to view more than one item at a time.
-You can view the Building object.
-This contains top level construction, schedule, or space type assignments, and sets the rotation for the building.
+The Building Sub-tab contains top level (default) construction, schedule, or space type assignments, and sets the rotation of the building.
+Settings that customize each story, shading, and exterior equipment can edited within the remaining tabs.

 To view and edit the spaces in your model, use the Spaces tab below the Facility tab on the left.